GSA-TTS/10x-website/reports/fy21-impact-report/05-dark-matter.md

 </div>

 In the public sector, existing IoT uses include sensor-driven traffic control and waste management systems in city and municipal governments.
-But in general, current applications of IoT within the _federal_ government cluster around internal agency operations, such as:
+But in general, current applications of IoT within the <span class="text-italic">federal</span> government cluster around internal agency operations, such as:

 - supply chain management,
 - inventory tracking,